freeman-lab/spark-janelia/README-LSF.md

 ---
 ### Details and more complex use cases
-While logged in to one of Janelia cluster's login nodes, submit a request to run a group of nodes as a Spark cluster using:
+While logged in to a login nodes, submit a request to run a group of nodes as a Spark cluster using:
 ```
 spark-janelia-lsf launch -n <number_of_workers>
 ```